 08.45 - Registration opens

-09.00 - ‘Ask the Expert’ session
+09.00 - Ask the Experts

 This is also your opportunity to visit our trusted suppliers of lone worker services.

 Tea and Coffee will be served during this session leading up to our keynote conference.

 10.00 - Welcome from our host Nicole Vazquez, Worthwhile Training

 10.15 - Opening Address

 Barbara Hockey, Head of Vulnerable Workers Team, Health and Safety Executive

 10.30 - Making it Easy to Make the Right Choices

 Risk Management for Lone Working that fulfils your legal obligations, encourages workers to take responsibility and makes it easier for individuals to make safer choices.

 11.00 - Security Risks for Lone Workers Travelling in the UK and Abroad